sunitparekh/sunitblog/data/sunitblog/posts/agile-continuous-delivery-on-legacy-projects/agile-continuous-delivery-on-legacy-projects.md

 ### Test last to test first journey

 Lots of time I realise that team is not familiar with the xUnit frameworks and not written any unit tests in past.
 Have patience, give them space to learn how to write effective unit test, learn good practices and patterns in unit testing.
 Let them start with test last and slowly move them towards test first journey.
 Since we are looking at legacy project here we are doing test last anyways.
-Even if you are following test last do one change to code and write test, do not wait for everything to finish and then write all tests.
+Even if you are following test last, do one change to code and write test, do not wait for everything to finish and then write all tests.

 ### Three levels of refactoring

 #### Code level refactoring

 This is first level of refactoring that each and every team member should do ruthlessly.
-Such better naming, smaller methods, ...
+Such as better naming, smaller methods, ... etc

 #### Design level refactoring